campuscode/rails-guides-pt-BR/pt-BR/active_record_encryption.md

 end
 ```

-NOTE: Passing individual encryption options to action text attributes is not supported yet.
+NOTE: Passing individual encryption options to Action Text attributes is not supported yet.
 It will use non-deterministic encryption with the global encryption options configured.

 ### Fixtures